Baba Ganoush requires a grill: False

 Have you ever looked at a recipe and rolled your eyes, thinking, “Yeah, right.
 I’m never making that it’s way too complicated.”
 Welcome to the story of my life and the idea behind this blog.

-I love simplicity and figuring out new, easy ways to make delicious eats – such as baba ganoush, one of my favorite Mediterranean dishes.
+I love simplicity and figuring out new, easy ways to make delicious eats – such as baba ganoush, one of my favorite Middle Eastern dishes.

 How to Make Baba Ganoush